Please use our Shuffleboard Table Speed Powder Selection Chart to determine which of our speed powder options is right for you.

 different proteins (Jug r 1-5) have been identified in the walnut kernel that

 can cause allergic reactions in people.
-These proteins have not been shown to
+These proteins have not been shown to occur in the walnut shell.
+Ingestion is not anticipated to occur under normal

 use conditions for Table Shuffleboard Wax.